TheAntiSnipe/genshin-db-personal/README.md

 You can also choose to use `colorless_main.py` in case your command line doesn't support colored output.

-There's also an EXE for `colorless_main.py`.
-You can run it, provided the EXE and `character_levelup_ascend.json` and `talent_material_cost.json` are in the same folder.Just download those three files, keep them in the same folder, and enjoy!
+There's also an EXE for `colorless_main.py` that I have now removed since my current PC has Anaconda and the exe would be too big if it tried to add all of those dependancies.

 If you wish to generate the exe yourself, do this: